Kong/docs.konghq.com/app/gateway-oss/2.4.x/hybrid-mode.md

 have already specified a different `lua_ssl_trusted_certificate`, then adding the content of `cluster.crt` into that file will achieve the same result.

-**Note:** In this release of the Hybrid Mode, the Data Plane receives updates from the Control Plane via a format that is similar to the Declarative Config, therefore the `database` property has to be set to `off` for Kong to start up properly.
+**Note:** In this release of the Hybrid Mode, the data plane receives updates from the Control Plane via a format that is similar to the Declarative Config, therefore the `database` property has to be set to `off` for Kong to start up properly.